Authored by the expert who managed and guided the team behind the South Korea Property Pack

 Can I buy a home in South Korea as a US citizen in 2026?

-As of early 2026, US citizens can legally purchase residential property in South Korea, including apartments, villas, officetels, and detached houses, under the Foreigner's Land Acquisition Act.
+As of early 2026, US citizens can legally buy residential property in South Korea, including apartments, villas, officetels, and detached houses, though the process now involves significantly more paperwork and approvals than it did before August 2025.

 By the way, we've written a blog article detailing all the foreigner rights regarding properties in South Korea.